automl/pynisher/README.md

 context: "fork" | "spawn" | "forkserver" | None = None

-# Whether to emit warnings form Pynisher or not.
+# Whether to emit warnings from  limit or not.
 The current warnings:
 # * When the memory limit is lower than the starting memory of a process
 # * When trying to remove the memory limit for sending back information
 #   from the subprocess to the main process